 Mucocele is caused due to trauma to the oral cavity.
 Trauma can be caused due to accidental biting, or an injury caused by a blow by a blunt object.
 The risk of mucocele is higher in case you have poor oral hygiene, a habit of biting your lips or cheek or reaction of tartar control toothpaste.

 Saliva is produced by tiny ducts in your mouth.
 One of these ducts may get blocked due to the habit of repeatedly biting or sucking your lips or when you get hit on your face.
 When the ducts get damaged, mucus seeps out, resulting in the formation of a cyst.

 What Are the Signs and Symptoms Of Mucocele?

 These cysts can be caused anywhere inside your mouth.
 The roof, under the tongue, on the lower lip or your gums is where mucoceles are likely to occur.
 The ones that occur on the roof of your mouth are called as ranulas and are larger in shape.
 Though they rarely occur, when they do, they cause a problem while speaking, swallowing or chewing.
 Cysts that occur near the surface of the skin have raised swellings and are blue.
 On the other hand, those that occur under the skin are round in shape and white.

 Mucocele does not require any treatment and go away after some time.
 But in some cases, they persist and become painful over time.
 If you come across such a situation where the cyst has enlarged and is painful, do not try to treat them by yourself.
-Consult a dentist or a doctor immediately before it becomes worse.
-A professional dentist might remove the gland or help in the formation of a new duct (marsupialization).
+Consult our dentist or a doctor immediately before it becomes worse.
+Our professional dentist North Edmonton in might remove the gland or help in the formation of a new duct (marsupialization).